Jake Taylor (footballer, born 1998)

-He began his career at Nottingham Forest, though never made a first-team appearance for the club.
-He spent time on loan at Port Vale and Scunthorpe United, before joining Port Vale on a permanent transfer in January 2021.
+Taylor began his career at Nottingham Forest, though he never made a first-team appearance.
+He spent time on loan at Port Vale and Scunthorpe United before joining Port Vale on a permanent transfer in January 2021.
 He helped the club to win promotion out of League Two via the play-offs in 2022.
 He was sold on to Morecambe in July 2022.
+He spent two seasons with Morecambe and then spent a year out of the game, before joining Truro City in August 2025.

 Career

 Nottingham Forest

 Taylor was a pupil at Moorside High School in Swinton, Greater Manchester and was associated with Manchester United as a schoolboy until he was not offered a scholarship at Old Trafford at the age of 16.
-In July 2015 he began a two-year apprenticeship at Nottingham Forest's youth-team.
+In July 2015 he began a two-year apprenticeship at Nottingham Forest's youth team.
 On 30 August 2019, he joined EFL League Two side Port Vale on loan after impressing manager John Askey in training games during a trial spell.
 Taylor said that "Port Vale have strong links with Forest, as you have seen with Adam Crookes and also Toby Edser came in.
 Phil Sproson is good friends with the academy manager Gary Brazil so the link is there.
 They have shown an interest and I have jumped at it."

 He made his debut the following day, coming on as a 67th-minute substitute for Cristian Montaño in a 1–0 win over Cambridge United at Vale Park.
 He later said that "I knew it would be physical but I think I have dealt with that quite well.
 Probably the speed of the game has surprised me."
 On 24 September, he scored his first goal in senior football in a 3–2 victory at Macclesfield Town in the EFL Trophy.
 He scored his first league goal four days later, bending the ball into the top corner from the edge of the penalty area in a 3–3 draw at Leyton Orient.
 On 2 November, he scored the only goal of the game at local rivals Crewe Alexandra.
 He picked up an injury early in January, but nevertheless had his loan spell extended until the end of the 2019–20 season.
 The loan deal was extended after Forest rebuffed two transfer bids from the Vale.
-However he was unable to add to his tally of seven goals in 25 appearances as the league was ended early due to the COVID-19 pandemic in England.
+However, he was unable to add to his tally of seven goals in 25 appearances as the league was ended early due to the COVID-19 pandemic in England.

 On 1 October 2020, Taylor joined League Two club Scunthorpe United on loan for the remainder of the 2020–21 season.
 Taylor was recalled from his loan at Glanford Park in January, having made 14 appearances for Neil Cox's "Iron".